RJsCorner has two fundamental cornerstones

 A Primary Inspiration

-Maybe not a cornerstone but a primary inspiration for RJsCorner comes from the book “Having Our Say” by the Delaney Sisters.
+Maybe not a cornerstone but an inspiration for RJsCorner comes from the book “Having Our Say” by the Delaney Sisters.
 It is in my top ten books because of its authenticity, humor, and frankness.
 Bessy and Sadie Delaney were both over 100 years old when it was written.
 They had a lot to say about their times during the Jim Crow era in North Carolina and Harlem NY.
-I find myself re-reading the book on an annual basis.
+I find myself re-reading the book on an annual basis to keep me grounded.

 Here are a couple of my favorite quotes from the book written in 1993: